ddaypunk/gatsby-blog/src/posts/2022-07-27-my-studies-of-head-first-android-development-3rd-edition-chapters-3-4.md

 path: "/hfade3-chapter3-4"
 date: 2022-07-27
 author: "Andy Delso"
-excerpt: 'For the better part of the past year, I have been working on becoming an Android Developer...'
+excerpt: 'Welcome back to chapters 3 and 4'
 tags: ["android", "kotlin", "mobile","book"]
 ---
 Welcome back to my series on [*Head First Android Development - 3rd Edition*](https://amzn.to/3JoTixn)!
 This blog post is a continuation of a series of posts I will be doing on reading and working through *Head First Android Development*.
 This blog deals specifically with chapters three and four.

 Are you new to the series?
-Please start at the beginning of the series here.
+Please start at the beginning of the series [here](2022-07-18-my-studies-of-head-first-android-development-3rd-edition-chapters-1-2.md).

 *Note: This blog may contain affiliate links for books or products I reference.
 Clicking on these links may result in compensation.*